 Section 6(2) of the Act authorizes the Minister responsible for the act, or their delegate, to exempt a public sector body from the requirement to disclose an individual's information if, in the designated Minister's opinion, the disclosure could unduly threaten the safety of that individual (see below for explanation).
 There are no other grounds for granting exemptions to individuals.

-The deadline for application for exemption from the 2017 disclosure list (published on or before June 30, 2018) is November 1, 2017.
-Please read the Exemption Process for more detailed information.
+The deadline for application for exemption from the disclosure list (published on or before June 30) is November 1.
+Please read the Compensation disclosure exemption application web page for more detailed information.

 Threats to a Person's Safety